 Police in Buffalo, New York seized nearly 53 pounds of cocaine and 17 pounds of fentanyl in March 2015.
 As little as two grams of fentanyl, equal to a few grains of salt, has the potential to be lethal.
 Fentanyl is undetectable when combined with opiates or cocaine, leaving those battling addiction at great risk for overdose and death.

-The obvious fix is avoiding heroin, prescription painkillers and cocaine all together.
+The obvious fix is avoiding heroin, prescription painkillers and cocaine altogether.
 Though, as anyone who’s struggled with addiction understands, that’s easier said than done.

 Regular use of either drug changes the brain’s chemistry and makes stopping cold-turkey painful and nearly impossible.
-Addiction is a treatable disease, but a majority of those in desperate straights are unaware of treatment options available to them.
+Addiction is a treatable disease, but most of those in desperate straights are unaware of treatment options.